-Has the applicant considered alternatives to traditional parking lots that can lessen and improve parking congestion for not only the site but the general area?
+Ш Is adequate parking provided based on the use of the site?
+Has the applicant considered alternatives to traditional parking lots that car lessen and improve parking congestion for not only the site but the genera area?

 The parking of automobiles is permitted as an accessory use customary with and incidental to a principal use permitted in any district, as well as a principal use in permitted as a Special Exception use in the Shopping Center Business B-2, Gateway Business B-4 and Industrial I Districts.